For now our Halo profiles only cover the 1980s. Specifically, 1983-88. Wowie zowie !

-There was a span where she was shocked by the realisation that she no longer was immateria, and was now mortal.
+There was a span where she was shocked by the realisation that she no longer was immaterial, and was now mortal.
 But that went away after some light romancing with David Harrison.

 There also were, on occasion, shocking bursts of recovered memories from her time as an Aurakle.
 But that required specific circumstances.
-Namely, being in the Markovian countryside and seeing a score of dead bodies.
+Namely, being in the Markovian countryside and seeing a score of corpses.